verana-labs/verifiable-trust-vpr-spec/spec.md

 *This section is non-normative.*

-In a [[ref: VPR]], each participant [[ref: account]] has a corresponding [[ref: trust deposit]].
+In a [[ref: VPR]], each participant's [[ref: account]] is associated with a [[ref: trust deposit]].

-This trust deposit is automatically funded when executing transactions that involve trust: creation of entities such as trust registries, credential schemas, did in did directory; fees transferred from one participant to other participant(s) for the execution of a service, presentation or issuance of a credential...
+This trust deposit is automatically funded through transactions involving **trust operations**, such as:

+- Creating entities (e.g., trust registries, credential schemas, DIDs in the DID Directory)
+- Paying trust fees between participants when enforcing ecosystem governance rules for services, credential issuance, or presentation...

-Fundamentally, the trust deposit enables the so called "Proof-of-Trust" (PoT) feature of the [[ref:VPR]]:
+The trust deposit is fundamental to the **"Proof-of-Trust" (PoT)** mechanism of the [[ref: VPR]], and it operates as follows:

-- the more you use the [[ref: VPR]], the more your [[ref: trust deposit]] grows.
+- The more you use the [[ref: VPR]], the more your [[ref: trust deposit]] grows.
-- a trust deposit generates yield: in a VPR, block execution transaction fees are distributed not only to network validators, but to trust deposit owners as well.
+- Trust deposits **generate yield**: block execution fees are distributed not only to network validators, but also to **trust deposit holders**.
-- if you do not respect the governance framework of the [[ref: VPR]] (or run fraudulent activities) your deposit can be partially or fully slashed by the governance authority.
+- If a participant **violates the governance framework** of the [[ref: VPR]] or engages in fraudulent behavior, their trust deposit **MAY be partially or fully slashed** by the governance authority.
-- if you do not respect the governance framework of the [[ref: trust registries]] you are interacting with (as issuer, verifier, holder, etc...) part of your deposit can be slashed by the governance authority of the corresponding trust registry.
+- If a participant fails to comply with the governance rules of a specific Ecosystem (as a grantor, issuer, verifier, or holder), their Ecosystem-related deposit **MAY be slashed** by that Ecosystem’s governance authority.
-- when your deposit has been slashed, you need to refill it in order to continue to use the services that generated the sanction.
+- A slashed deposit must be **refilled** to continue using the services that triggered the penalty.
-- when you stop using a service, you can free its corresponding trust deposit.
+- When a participant stops using a service, the associated accumulated trust deposit can be **freed**.
-- freed deposit can be reused in other service(s), or withdrawn (with penalties: part of the withdrawn tokens are burnt).
+- Freed deposits can be **reused** in other services or **withdrawn**, however, withdrawals incur penalties, and **a portion of the withdrawn amount is burned**.
+- Holding a large trust deposit **does not grant governance rights** in the [[ref: VPR]]: participants who generate high transaction volume **CANNOT gain control** over the governance of the [[ref: VPR]] solely through usage or deposit size.

+This system ensures that participation in the trust ecosystem is backed by economic accountability, reinforcing the integrity, governability and verifiability of the [[ref: VPR]].

 #### Entity creation

 *This section is non-normative.*

-The following network fees are not directly sent to a specific participant but are distributed using the normal distribution principle of a [[ref: VPR]].
+Creating an instance of the following entities **requires payment of fees**, with a portion of the funds allocated to the participant's **trust deposit**, the remaining fees are treated as normal network fees and distributed using the normal distribution principle of a [[ref: VPR]]:

-Creating an instance of one of the following entities implies paying network fees and sending funds to the trust deposit:

-- Trust Registries (once)
-- Credential Schema (once)
+- **Trust Registries** (one-time fee)
+- **Credential Schemas** (one-time fee)
-- Did Directory (renewable subscription)
+- **DID Directory entries** (renewable subscription)

-Other operations that just imply paying network fees:
+The following operations **only require network fees**:

-- Updating governance frameworks of Trust Registries
+- Updating the **governance framework documents** of an Ecosystem Trust Registry
-- Removing a Did from the Did Directory
+- Removing a **DID** from the DID Directory
-...

 #### Pay per execution of the validation process

 *This section is non-normative.*

+**Validation fees** are **partially allocated to specific participant(s)** involved in the validation process.
-The validation fees are partially sent to specific participant(s), the remaining fees are sent to trust deposits or treated as normal network fees and distributed using the normal distribution principle of a [[ref: VPR]].
+The remaining portion is either **credited to trust deposits** or **treated as standard network fees**, distributed according to the normal distribution rules of the [[ref: VPR]].

 | Payee → Payer ↓  | Trust Registry                      | Issuer Grantor                        | Verifier Grantor                    | Issuer                              | Verifier | Holder                                  |
 |------------------|-------------------------------------|---------------------------------------|-------------------------------------|-------------------------------------|----------|-----------------------------------------|